Egocentric Speaker Classification in Child-Adult Dyadic Interactions: From Sensing to Computational Modeling: Results

 \subsection{Dual Channel Modeling}

-Apart from classifying the child-adult speaker with the mono-channel input, we experimented with a concatenated input that combines speech samples from both devices.
-We would highlight that this modeling approach is similar to the dual-channel method proposed in the recent work \cite{li24j_interspeech}.
-Overall, the comparisons in Table~\ref{tab:dual} demonstrate that input with dual channels further improves child-adult speaker classification compared to the best-performing mono-channel approach.
+Apart from modeling the child-adult speaker with the mono-channel input, we experimented with a concatenated input that combines speech samples from both devices.
+Similar to the PEFT experiment, we only explore the classification task.
+We would highlight that this modeling approach is similar to the dual-channel method proposed in \cite{li24j_interspeech}.
+Overall, the comparisons in Tab~\ref{tab:dual} demonstrate that input with dual channels further improves child-adult speaker classification compared to the best-performing mono-channel approach.
 Compared with the previous work with conventional recording setup \cite{xu23e_interspeech}, dual-channel egocentric speech with Ego4D W2V backbone yields a 0.08 improvement in macro F1.
 Moreover, we can also observe a substantial performance increase in specificity using the Ego4D W2V backbone.
 This further implies the improved adult speaker classification that is associated with pre-training egocentric adult speech samples from the Ego4D dataset.